 It’s not doing anything but taking up space, but you’re either too busy (or lazy), sentimental or just have more important things to deal with.
 Well if you’re looking for a little inspiration or a new DIY project, here are 50 creative ways to repurpose, reues and upcycle old things.
 There’s a pretty broad range in this list but hopefully a handful jump out and spark an idea for you and your home!

 Liquid to Light Designer Ed Chew takes a green step in the right direction with the TetraBox lamp, a light object made from discarded drink packets that would have otherwise ended up in landfills already packed to the brim.

 The design is achieved by unfolding the packets and refolding them into hexagonal and pentagonal sections that are then pieced together to form a geodesic sphere or any other desired shape.
 Here, the Epcot-like ball makes an attractive overhead light and casts an impressive web of shadows and shapes on the surrounding space.
 Technical Art and Steampunk Contraptions.
 DIY: The SunCat Solar Rechargeable Battery.
 By Doug Gunzelmann on February 17, 2009 Knut Karlsen constructed his very own solar rechargeable batteries that can sit out in the light and convert the suns rays into stored power.
 He has documented this DIY project to create the prototype SunCat battery.
 “The batteries should just bask in the sun like a cat and left for a while, in a sunny window, they would slowly recharge.”
 Solar charges meant to juice up your battery powered gadgets, like the Solio, have been on the market for years.
 Turns out Knut has some connections at the Institute for Energy Technology or IFE (very convenient contacts!)

 I decided they were charging way too much for something that could be made with t-shirt scraps.
 And that means free.
 So there you have it.
 A nice and easy project to give my bad-hair-day head some love.
+Little guiding stars.
 Since the new year has started I’ve been trying to think of ways to be more kind to my self.

 Especially when that nasty gremlins try to creep in and stump me.
 I remembered this origami star video on You Tube and had to get them involved in my plan.
 I thought it would be fun to make a whole bunch with kind words and “you are….” phrases inside.
 I made 60 of them, enough to last me the whole year if I open one a week, plus a few extra just in case.
 I used 12 x 12 inch scrapbook paper and cut 1/2 x 12″ strips, then followed the video HERE*. *UPDATE!
 Be Sociable, Share!
 FASTEST RECYCLED T-SHIRT TOTE BAG.
 Make an Ottomon Out of an Old Suitcase.
 This is really easy to make and, if you have the right scavenging abilities (and luck), then you can find many of the ingredients at little to no cost.